ajakaja/ajakaja.github.io/_cache/mechanics.md

 * this still feels mysterious, but less so.

-nb.
-Lagrangians work for plenty of things that are more complex than just (N2) applications.
+nb: Lagrangians work for plenty of things that are more complex than just (N2) applications.
 But I think this is where the idea comes from.
 I like this a lot better than taking $$\delta S = 0$$ as a *postulate* -- even if that works.
 I'd rather see it as a 'clever solution technique that generalizes well' than a 'postulate about reality'.
 (I'll dig more into whether it's really fundamental from QM another time, I guess...).

 This derivation also explains why the requirement is that the action be stationary, not minimized: basically because its actual value is pretty meaningless; the fact that $$ S = (constant)$$ (well, a function of the bounds only, not the rest of the path, so constant ever) and therefore $$\delta S = 0$$ is a product of the fact that the differential equation of the system is 0 at all times on physically valid paths.

 ### 2.2 Functional Derivatives

-Completely without mention of Lagrangians, let's just talk about defining a derivative operator on functionals.
+Completely without mention of Lagrangians, let's just talk about defining a derivative [operator](https://en.wikipedia.org/wiki/Functional_derivative) on functionals.

 We want an analogy: